Akane Tsunemori: Casting

 Japanese actress Kana Hanazawa, who voices Akane in Japanese. said that her character is initially portrayed as a weak person but following the second episode, she starts showing potential for a lead.
 Hanazawa said one of the focal points of the series after the third episode was the changes Akane would undergo; she would be influenced by many unfamiliar, traumatic experiences she must endure as part of her policing role.

 For the movie, Hanazawa was surprised at the proposal that she speak multiple English lines at the end in the movie although she enjoyed her work.
 The anime staff praised how she managed to convey different takes on Akane since the first series.
 Her stronger persona was felt to be faithful to the original Tsunemori from previous television series.
-Both Japanese actors playing Kogami and Akane agreed noted their characters did not sharea romantic relationship by the movie's events despite their close interactions; one of them believed Ginoza had more romantic potential with Akane.
+Both Japanese actors playing Kogami and Akane agreed noted their characters did not share a romantic relationship by the movie's events despite their close interactions; one of them believed Ginoza had more romantic potential with Akane.
 The duo was said to resemble Sumire Onda and Shunsaku Aoshima, the lead characters from the Japanese police comedy-drama Bayside Shakedown.
+Kazuhiro Yamaji, who plays Joji Saika, said that since his character has been a mentor to Akane since the first television series, he could see notable growth of the lead in the film which can be also seen thanks to the work of Hanazawa.
+Hanazawa expressed joy in doing the role after 10 years as she was touched by the role the character took, reflected in the ending theme "Tōjisha".

 English voice actress Kate Oxley said that after debuting Baki The Grappler of being a major actress due to her lack of experience.
 She was often cast by Funimation in minor roles including young males until one of her first female characters: Tsunemori.
 Upon being cast for Psycho-Pass, Oxley expressed joy due to liking the work as well as the multiple actors behind the English dub.
 Tsunemori was the first lead character Oxley played in her career having been selected by the casting director Zach Bolton.
 Oxley feels lucky for having been cast in the series.
 The actress expressed pressure over attracting most fans who were more attached to the Japanese cast but noted that by the time she started working in the series, there was a growing popularity for English dubs which led to a relief as he she believes both the cast and the fandom wished to see more Psycho-Pass and popularity would help.
-In regards to other actors, Oxley was pleased with working with Kogami's Robert McCollum due to their previous experience in toher works.
+In regard to other actors, Oxley was pleased with working with Kogami's Robert McCollum due to their previous experience in other works.
 In retrospect, she found her experience positive, regarding Tsunemori as a strong protagonist due to how she connects with her across the narrative.
 For Oxley, the most important part of Tsunemori was she questioned society often but still goes along with the flow but still retains her morals and values.